cesarkohl/cesarkohl/README.md

 ### Hi there 👋

-Since 2010 developing websites and systems using JavaScript and PHP.
+I'm an Engineer who started his carreer in 2010 and is mostly focused on JavaScript, PHP, and AWS.

 I love to get better at:
-- Design
 - Front-end
 - Back-end
 - DevOps
 - CyberSecurity

+And I'm very curious about:
+- Design
+- Management

 Front-end Stack
 ================================================